Please ensure Javascript is enabled for purposes of website accessibility

 Feds, states want Apple to revamp e-book practices

-NEW YORK — The Justice Department and 33 state attorneys general on Friday said they want to prevent Apple from entering into contracts with sellers of e-books, movies, music and other digital content that are likely to raise prices.
-The demand comes out of an antitrust suit against Apple Inc. and five e-book publishers.
-A […]
+NEW YORK — The Justice Department and 33 state attorneys general on Friday said they want to prevent Apple from entering into contracts with sellers of e-books, movies, music and […]

 Jul 10, 2013